 In this case study, we analyze the mobility and foot traffic inside and outside both pharmacies, in order to understand the behavioral patterns of consumers visiting both franchises.
 This analysis aims to answer the following questions:

-By analyzing in-store mobility using the stated time period, we identified that 65% chose to visit Walgreens, while the remaining 35% preferred CVS Pharmacy which correlates with store location and consumer preference when it comes to choosing health products.
+Analyzing their in-store mobility during six months, we identified that 65% chose to visit Walgreens, while the remaining 35% preferred CVS Pharmacy.

 These analyses allow you to observe the evolution of visits over time, which can be very useful to identify patterns of foot traffic customer behavior and market trends in high and low traffic seasons.

-Identify consumer behavior: Which days of the week are the most visited?
+Which days of the week are the most visited for each pharmacy?

-One of the most interesting applications of location intelligence is that it allows gaining detailed knowledge of customers’ behavior patterns by day, hour, month, or year, offering valuable insights to design marketing campaigns and commercial strategies based on the power hours of the pharmacies.
+Location intelligence provides detailed knowledge about customers’ behavior patterns by day, hour, month, or year.
+This analysis offers valuable insights into designing marketing campaigns and commercial strategies based on the business power hours.

 This analysis is very useful to know what is the performance of the stores at peak and off-peak hours of the day.